Legana/ML_vs_homology/02_blast_and_prediction.md

 |                |                                                              |                |          |            |
 |                |                                                              |                |          |            |

+## BLAST searches

+The [BLAST+](https://pubmed.ncbi.nlm.nih.gov/20003500/) version used was blast 2.11.0, build Nov 17 2020 for MacOS.

+Each proteome was used to make a local BLAST database using `makeblastdb`.
+This proteome database was then used to query the AMP dataset with `blastp`, Protein-Protein BLAST 2.11.0+

 ``` bash
 gunzip -dc data/proteomes/M_musculus-proteome-UP000000589.fasta.gz | makeblastdb -in - -title M_musculus-proteome-UP000000589 -dbtype prot -out cache/M_musculus-proteome-UP000000589.fasta
 ```